johnodonnell123/johnodonnell123.github.io/pages/page_sql.md

 <img src="/images/SQL/Top Producing Wells2.png?raw=true" height='60%' width='60%'>
 <br>

-## What are the top producing wells for a particular operator?
+## What Wells for a Particular Operator have Produced the Most Oil to Date?
 ```javascript
 %%sql